ministryofjustice/modernisation-platform-configuration-management/ansible/roles/collectd/README.md

 3. files/linux.conf and templates/linux.sh.j2 are deployed to the host by default if additional collectd_metric_configs are not defined

-## Collectd and Selinux

-There is an additional task specifically to create a selinux policy for collectd.
-This is because collectd runs scripts via the exec plugin and selinux will block this by default.

-Having loging for collectd is NOT enabled.
-Most of the useful information goes to /var/log/messages anyway or with selinux to /var/log/audit/audit.log where you can see what's being blocked in relation to collectd

-setting semanage to permissively allow collectd to run scripts is also required.
-This is done by the task `collectd_configure : set selinux to permissive for collectd`

 ## Debugging Collectd